-That said, the extent to which test scores can impact this particular area is less certain: this has been an under-researched area even since before the COVID-19 pandemic, so there is little data which can precisely measure the impact of SAT and ACT score on merit aid awards.
+That said, the extent to which test scores can impact this particular area is less certain: this has been an under-researched area even since before the COVID-19 pandemic, so there is little data that can precisely measure the impact of SAT and ACT scores on merit aid awards.

 Therefore, preparing for and submitting a standardized test score is well worth considering, even if most schools are likely to remain test-optional for the foreseeable future.

 However, if you are still uncertain about the importance of testing and submitting your scores, consider this: colleges mean different things when they say testing is “optional” and your understanding of “optional” may be very different from the school’s intention.
 Reach out to your target school’s admissions office to ask what their suggestions are, and then see if it matches what their admissions statistics say.
 The two are not always aligned.